The true sources of Soviet conduct

 Radchenko identifies four factors which particularly influenced Soviet foreign policy: their understanding of national interest, their belief that history predicted the ultimate victory of Communism, their need for respect and legitimacy, and their determination to retain the leadership of world communism against all comers, but especially the Chinese.
 The last did not come easily to Stalin or his successors.
 Radchenko reports that Brezhnev felt that ‘Europe is closer to us’.
 Khrushchev saw Mao Zedong as a reincarnation of Genghis Khan.
 In the end, the attempt degenerated into bitter rivalry.

 National interest is a slippery concept.
+Even so-called ‘realists’ find it hard to define: look at the woolly-headed attempts of the British to work out who they are, where they belong ,and what they should do about it.
 For the Soviet leaders there was a perpetual conflict between concentrating on the defence of their country against the imperialists, pushing the limits of power as far as they could in Europe, spearheading the anti-colonial movement, and managing the often-conflicting requirements of leading world communism and being a great power.

 Historians quarrel about how big a role Ideology also played in shaping Soviet policy.
 Radchenko’s conclusions are sensible.
 Stalin and his successors – even Gorbachev for much of his career – really did believe that Marxism predicted the ultimate victory of Communism.
 But a detailed reading of Das Kapital did not much help them to decide what to do next.
 Perhaps the best explanation is that for them ideology was both a reason and a justification for action, and a cloak for failure, a kind of comfort blanket.